allegheny-college-cmpsc-105-spring-2024/data-insight-starter/_report/04_insight.md

 nav: true
 ---

-Lettuce can be grown with hydroponics.

-- TODO: pretending that you ate at the restaurant, write a paragraph review as a food critic and restaurant owner.
+Instructions

+- TODO: write a markdown header that says `Insights`
-  - gatorgrade will check for at least 150 words.
+- TODO: gatorgrade will look for a minimum of 150 words.
-  - NB that something you write will be quoted later by the author of the website.
-- TODO: make a link in markdown to the site that you reviewed
+- TODO: please write about the final visual result you obtained
-- TODO: push your changes and make sure that the link works online!
+- TODO: The figure must have all axes labelled.
+- TODO: The type of figure and any meaningful components must be identified.
+- TODO: